 1. Administrative principles and practices, including goal setting, program development, implementation, and evaluation.

-2. Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures.
+2. Principles and practices of employee supervision, including work planning, assignment, review, evaluation, and the training of staff in work procedures.

-3. Policies, procedures, techniques, safety requirements related to the safe and efficient maintenance and operations of educational buildings, and facilities.
+3. Policies, procedures, techniques, and safety requirements related to the safe and efficient maintenance and operations of educational buildings and facilities.